Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] installing/using the Wordpress Multilingual Plugin.
 - [ ] using a gettext function to wrap transatable strings when writing code.

 #### Q83.
 The REST API provides data, which is accessible to any client anonymously, as well as private data available only after authentication.
-How could you ensure that no one can anonymously access sute data via the REST API?
+How could you ensure that no one can anonymously access site data via the REST API?

 - [ ] Disable the REST API via the site's wp-config.php file.
 - [ ] Use the rest_authenticaton_errors() filter along with the is_user_logged_in() conditional to limit access to logged in users.